DaveMcMartin/anki-image2card/README.md

 - **ImGui**: Immediate-mode GUI framework with docking support.
 - **nlohmann/json**: Modern JSON library for C++.
 - **cpp-httplib**: Lightweight HTTP client library.
+- **Tesseract OCR**: Local optical character recognition.
+- **Leptonica**: Image processing library (dependency of Tesseract).

-All dependencies are automatically fetched and built by CMake.
+Most dependencies are automatically fetched and built by CMake.
+Tesseract and Leptonica are found using pkg-config on your system.

 ## License